ManMetGames/ProgrammingEssentials/docs/Lessons/methods.md

 </div>

 <div class="question3container" data-correct-answer="C">
-    <h3>Which line of code correctly starts to declares a new method, called "PrintVersion", and doesn't return a value?</h3>
+    <h3>Which line of code correctly declares a new method, called "PrintVersion", which doesn't return a value?</h3>
     <form id="quizForm">
         <input type="radio" id="option31" name="answer" value="A" data-feedback="That's not quite right, the return type in the declaration should match the type name exactly, and in this case, void should be spelled with a lower-case V.">
         <label for="option31">Void PrintVersion(){</label><br>